brianLeeson/422-Project1/README.md

  This application does not have a command line interface and by consequence cannot be run by ssh-ing into a system, including ix

+### Details:
+The soring algorithm accommodates class sizes up to 90 students and team sizes on the range [2, 5].
+The resulting "Quality Score" for a given team reflects the aggregate of 3 criteria: shared programming language expertise, overlapping schedule availability, and the satisfaction of teammate requests.
+A team is considered "viable" if they share at least 4 weekly hours of available meeting time, and have a mutual proficiency of at least 3 (on a scale from 1 to 5) in at least one programming language.
+The algorithm prioritizes the creation of viable teams, while favoring higher quality scores.
+It is not guaranteed that all produced teams will be viable, or that a given class input can necessarily be sorted into viable teams.
+In the case that the class size is not a multiple of the team size, the remaining students are assigned to existing teams (creating teams that are oversize by 1).
+If there are not enough teams to accommodate all remaining students, these students are instead grouped into an under-sized team.
+The sorting process may take several seconds to complete.

+### Ideas for Project Improvement:
+- Increased user input, such as the ability to specify the relative importance of the sorting criteria.
+- Other types of user input, such as fixing certain student arrangements and allowing the sorting process to act on the rest.
+- Improved GUI that displays more information about resulting teams (such as which are viable and which are not).
+- Information displayed when there are students who may not actually be a viable member of ANY team (such as a student that has no availability or no language expertise).
+- A GUI that supports manually-overridden team creation, such as drag-and-drop.
+- Support for sorting on different types of criteria, allowing the program to be useful for other types of classes or groups.